openmrs/openmrs-book-developer-manual/en/Community/workingCooperatively.md

 ## Working Asynchronously

 You'll find lots of people willing to help and give advice in the OpenMRS community, but they might be located across the planet from you.
 That means you should try to plan your work tasks to work asynchronously.
 For a quick answer, searching Google, our [Wiki pages](https://wiki.openmrs.org) finding someone to chat with on our [IRC channel](http://om.rs/irc) or [Telegram Group](https://telegram.me/OpenMRS) works well.
-However, it's more likely that you'll need to write a question to one of our mailing lists and end up waiting for an answer before you can continue.
-Having a few tasks, issues, or projects going in parallel will help you to feel more productive while you wait for answers or supplemental information to get your work accomplished.
+If you haven't gotten answer to your question or discover that your question doesn't appear to have been asked before, consider posting your question to [Ask OpenMRS](http://om.rs/ask).
+Since you may end up waiting for an answer before you can continue, having a few tasks, issues, or projects going in parallel will help you to feel more productive while you wait for answers or supplemental information to get your work accomplished.

 ## Collaboration vs. Cooperation

 People often speak of working collaboratively on a project when large groups are involved.
 Before using these terms, it's important to understand the differences between the words collaboration and cooperation.
-When people collaborate, they work closely together on a single goal.
+When people collaborate, they work closely together and depend on each other to accomplish a single goal.
 When people cooperate, however, they coordinate their work on "selfish" but similar goals.
 Collaboration works well in small groups, but cooperation allows large software projects to support both individual and group goals.

 Both types of work happen in the OpenMRS community.
 When looking at the development of code for the OpenMRS core software, you'll find lots of collaboration.
-Core developers need to frequently communicate their ideas in detail to avoid causing problems for other core developers.
+Developers working on core parts of the software need to frequently communicate their ideas in detail to avoid causing problems for other developers.
 The same holds true when there are several developers working on an OpenMRS add-on module.

 Cooperation happens when looking at the different teams who develop OpenMRS modules.
-Those teams are most successful when they cooperate to prevent duplicate efforts, such as the creation of two modules that provide the same functionality.
+Those teams are most successful when they cooperate to prevent duplicate efforts, such as creating two modules that provide the same functionality.

 > As an OpenMRS developer, you should plan to cooperate more than you collaborate.
 This means you'll need to have a good understanding of your personal or small group goals, and you'll need to communicate more than you might be accustomed.
 This chapter will review some tips on how best to do so.

 ### Find Mentors

 Mentors are a great way for new developers to learn about participating in the OpenMRS community.
 We're a very friendly group of people, and there are plenty of people who, not too long ago, were new to our project just like you.
 They can help you find interesting work, answer questions about getting your environment set up, or help connect you to other people in the community who share your interests.

-The easiest way to find a mentor is to join the community conversations at [OpenMRS Talk](https://talk.openmrs.org), providing a short description of what interests you and some of the questions you're having as you get started.
+The easiest way to find a mentor is to join the community conversations at [OpenMRS Talk](https://talk.openmrs.org).
+If you haven't already, make a post in the [Welcome - please introduce yourself!](https://talk.openmrs.org/t/welcome-please-introduce-yourself/) topic, providing a short description of what interests you and some of your goals with OpenMRS.
 If you get stuck or have issues at any time, send an e-mail to our community management team at community@openmrs.org and they will help answer any questions you have.

 The OpenMRS community also regularly participates in formal mentoring programs.
 [Google Summer of Code (GSoC)](https://summerofcode.withgoogle.com) is a summer (in the northern hemisphere) program for university students age 18 and over, offering a stipend to do development work on open source projects such as OpenMRS.
-Applications generally open each spring.[ The FOSS Outreach Program for Women (OPW) ](https://gnome.org/opw/)is a program for all women age 18 and over that offers 3-month projects on development, documentation, project management, and other tasks in open source projects.
+Applications generally open each spring.
+[The FOSS Outreach Program for Women (OPW)](https://gnome.org/opw/)is a program for all women age 18 and over that offers 3-month projects on development, documentation, project management, and other tasks in open source projects.
 Check out the web sites for both programs to learn more about them.

 ### Forming Questions